T-7219/obsidian-dementor-sync/README.md

 </div>

-Secure your knowledge with the most private and secure synchronization solution for Obsidian. **Dementor Sync** provides end-to-end encrypted WebDAV synchronization to keep your notes private and securely accessible across all your devices.
+Secure your knowledge with the most private and secure synchronization solution for Obsidian. **Dementor Sync** provides end-to-end encrypted synchronization via WebDAV or S3 storage to keep your notes private and securely accessible across all your devices.

 > [!TIP]
-> Unlike the official Obsidian Sync, Dementor Sync gives you **full control** over your data with true end-to-end encryption and your choice of WebDAV server!
+> Unlike the official Obsidian Sync, Dementor Sync gives you **full control** over your data with true end-to-end encryption and your choice of storage provider!

 ## ✨ Key Features